Services/Networks

 The Adrenal Tumour Service, led by the University Hospitals Birmingham (UHB) NHS Foundation Trust Endocrine Department, acts for both the local population of 383,000 plus a regional service drawing patients from each of the 4 Cancer Networks which form its regional network of a total population of 3.5 million.
 The Service provides access to Consultant- and Nurse-led Outpatients Clinics, dynamic endocrine testing, as well as access to regular multi-disciplinary team meetings and individualised patient’s management.

 Core members of the Adrenal multi-disciplinary team (MDT) include endocrinologists, nurses, surgeons, radiologists, oncologist and pathologists.
 The team members work closely together to assure the best management and best possible outcome for patients with different types of adrenal tumours.
-All patients are also offered the opportunity to participate in research, which is carried out at the Institute of Metabolism and System Research (University of Birmingham) in collaboration with national and international networks.
+All patients are also offered the opportunity to participate in research, which is carried out at the Department of Metabolism and System Science (University of Birmingham) in collaboration with national and international networks.

 The Adrenal Tumour Service and Adrenal MDT have been awarded in the summer 2022 the ‘Centre of Excellence’ status by the European Network for the Study of Adrenal Tumours (ENSAT), an international network dedicated to improving care for patients with adrenal tumours.
 The Award of Centre of Excellence status recognises the outstanding contribution of the UHB Adrenal Tumour service to both care and research for affected patients obtaining credits in all the five evaluated domains (or ‘stars’) which relate to areas of adrenal tumour care (including adrenal cancer, aldosterone-producing adenomas, adrenal incidentalomas, pheochromocytoma/paraganglioma), with the fifth star relating to research into causes as well as new tests and therapies for adrenal tumours.